Espinoza v. Montana Department of Revenue

 Espinoza v.
-Montana Department of Revenue, 591 U.S. ___ (2020), was a landmark United States Supreme Court case in which the Court ruled that a state-based scholarship program that provides public funds to allow students to attend private schools cannot discriminate against religious schools under the Free Exercise Clause of the Constitution.
+Montana Department of Revenue, 591 U.S. 464 (2020), was a landmark United States Supreme Court case in which the Court ruled that a state-based scholarship program that provides public funds to allow students to attend private schools cannot discriminate against religious schools under the Free Exercise Clause of the Constitution.

 Background

 The state of Montana passed a special income tax credit program in 2015 to help fund non-profit scholarship organizations to help low-income families pay for private schools.
 For tax payers, they were able to pay up to US$150 into the program and receive a dollar-for-dollar state tax credit to support it.
-This type of tax-credit scholarship program for private school selection is similar to ones in eighteen other states as of 2019.
+This type of tax-credit scholarship program for private school selection is similar to ones in 23 other states as of 2025.

 Montana, as with 37 other states, have so-called Blaine amendments in their constitutions which were originally designed to prevent funding Catholic schools in the 19th century.
 Jonathan A. Greenblatt, chief executive of the Anti-Defamation League, said that the continued purpose of these Blaine amendments "serve significant government interests — leaving the support of churches to church members, while also protecting houses of worship against discrimination and interference from the government."

+In Mitchell v.
+Helms, however, a four-justice plurality of the Supreme Court cast Blaine Amendments in a decidedly less positive light, describing them as "born of bigotry" and deserving to "be buried."

 Montana's constitution bars the uses of "any direct or indirect appropriations or payment" to any religious organizations or schools affiliated with religious organizations, also known as the "no-aid" provision.
-The Montana Department of Revenue (DoR) developed the program's rules around the no-aid provision and disallowed religious-affiliated schools from receiving any of the scholarship money, otherwise known as "Rule 1".
+The Montana Department of Revenue (DoR) developed the program's rules around the no-aid provision and disallowed scholarship recipients from choosing to attend religious-affiliated schools, otherwise known as "Rule 1".
 Rule 1 was controversial even within the state government, as both state legislators and the attorney general had asserted it was not needed, but the DoR implemented it against their cautions, asserting that the scholarship funds were equivalent to appropriations and thus covered by the no-aid provision.